 This is a controversial factor because credit score, clearly, does not directly influence driving habits.
 However, there is one way to improve your high premium situation- raise your credit score.

 People are driving more than ever before, which inevitably increases the rate of accidents.
 The cost of claims are also rising and the reason is the soaring rate of medical costs.

 To put it in perspective, in 1960 health care cost for one person was about $146 per year.
-In 2017, annual healthcare cost per person was $10,739.
+In 2017, the annual healthcare cost per person was $10,739.
 That’s an increase of over 7,000%!
 Since car insurance policies cover both the driver and passengers with liability and car collision coverage, it makes economic sense that rates are increasing.
-If the insurance company has to pay for more claims, the price of premiums have to increase.
+If the insurance company has to pay for more claims, the price of premiums has to increase.

 In Michigan we are a “No-Fault” state, so Personal Injury Protection, PIP, is integrated into that law.
 PIP is meant to cover a driver’s medical bills in a car accident and is not dependent on who is at fault for the accident (hence the no-fault part).

-There is no fee schedule with PIP so there are many services eligible for a claim including: medical, medication, surgical, hospital expenses, rehab, and ambulance expenses.
+There is no fee schedule with PIP so there are many services eligible for a claim including medical, medication, surgical, hospital expenses, rehab, and ambulance expenses.
 If you are disabled in an accident, PIP will pay for 85% of lost wages up to 3 years.
 PIP also covers funeral expense/death benefits and attorney fees.

 Car insurance can be just as expensive for you as it is the actual carrier, in some cases.

 The best way to lower your premium is to be a safe driver.
 Pay attention to traffic laws, put your phone on silent in your glovebox, and keep distractions to a minimum.